 12. Irish Mule

-Named after a famous New Orleans ‘coffee house’ (AKA saloon), the Sazerac is one of the oldest cocktails along with the Old Fashioned.
+Named after a famous New Orleans ‘coffee house’ (aka saloon), the Sazerac is one of the oldest cocktails along with the Old Fashioned.
 It’s a complex and layered cocktail that highlights the spicy character of rye whiskey.
-The glass is rinsed with liquorice-flavoured absinthe and the cocktail is balanced out with sugar and bitters.
+The glass is rinsed with licorice-flavored absinthe and the cocktail is balanced out with sugar and bitters.
 It’s old-school cool and after a few sips of this big boy, you might need to take off your winter coat.

 14. Poison Apple Cocktail

-The Poison Apple cocktail feels like a throwback to 80s glam metal with its audacious flavours and edible gold glitter.
+The Poison Apple cocktail feels like a throwback to 80s glam metal with its audacious flavors and edible gold glitter.
 But it’s actually inspired by Snow White and her fateful apple.
 Expect a fruity cinnamon bomb with apple cider, cranberry, grenadine, and cinnamon-infused whiskey.
 If you’re planning a rocking winter theme party anytime soon, then the Poison Apple is just what you need.

 15. Little Italy Cocktail

 Did you know that every time you take a sip of the Little Italy cocktail, you’ll involuntarily look to the sky and proclaim, Mama Mia!
 Okay, that might not be entirely true, but you’ll definitely feel the urge.
 The Little Italy is a very Italian riff on the classic Manhattan cocktail.
 It’s a blend of rye whiskey, sweet vermouth, a dash of bitters, and wait for it, an artichoke liqueur.
-Mama Mia!!
+Mama Mia!
 It’s a lovely winter sipper that will have you longing for an Italian sunlit coastline.